symfony/symfony-docs/routing/scheme.rst

 .. index::
    single: Routing; Scheme requirement

-How to Force Routes to always Use HTTPS or HTTP
+How to Force Routes to Always Use HTTPS or HTTP
 ===============================================

 Sometimes, you want to secure some routes and be sure that they are always